How to Build NGINX from Source on Debian 12, 11 or 10

 Step 3: Download NGINX Source Code

 With the necessary dependencies installed, the next step is downloading the NGINX source code.
 Visit the NGINX website and choose the version that best suits your needs.
-You can opt for the latest mainline, stable version, or any other version.
+You can opt for the latest mainline, stable, or other version.

 Use the wget command to download your chosen version: